dtcenter/METplus/docs/Contributors_Guide/basic_components.rst

 isOK is defined in CommandBuilder (ush/command_builder.py).

 Its function is to note a failed process while not stopping a parent process.
-Instead of instantly exiting a larger wrapper script once one sub process has failed we want all of the processes to attempt to be executed and then note which ones failed.
+Instead of instantly exiting a larger wrapper script once one subprocess has failed this allows all of the processes to attempt to be executed and then note which ones failed.

 At the end of the wrapper initialization step, all isOK=false will be collected and reported.
 Execution of the wrappers will not occur unless all wrappers in the process list are initialized correctly.

 .. code-block:: python